Harvey for Word: How to Use

 - Select text you’d like to edit, or place your cursor where new content should go.

-- Add your instructions in the query box.
+- Add your instructions in the prompt text box.

-- (Optional) Click the + icon to upload a precedent to guide Harvey’s suggestions.
+- [Optional] Click the + icon to upload a precedent to guide Harvey’s suggestions.
 You may also have the option to select Web Search as a knowledge source if it’s enabled in your workspace.
-For Edit mode queries, you can view sources of information in the thinking state dropdown.
+You can view sources of information in the thinking state dropdown.

-- Select Edit mode, then click the arrow to run your query.
+- Click the arrow to run your query.
 Harvey will consider the specific legal context, jargon, and instructions provided to generate precise suggestions.

 - Review and apply changes.
 Auto-apply the suggestions, or review them individually to choose which ones to apply to the selected text.